-The Collegiate Center is the general education curriculum at Hendrix.
-It consists of four components:
+One component is the Collegiate Center.
+The Collegiate Center is the general education curriculum at Hendrix that is required of all students.
+It consists of four parts:

 - The First-Year Experience consists of The Engaged Citizen, a first-year required course, and Explorations, a one-quarter credit weekly seminar.